• Home

 Farmers struggle as fertilizer prices rise

-Farmers’ limited time before planting season ends
+Farmers’ limited time before planting season will soon end

 The clock is ticking.
 These farmers have only until the middle of May when planting season ends to decide whether they will scale back on their fertilizer use—which in the long run could lead to lower crop yields—or absorb the elevated costs and potentially lose money on their harvest.
 Otherwise, some farmers may even choose to sit out the season and potentially add debt through borrowing to make ends meet, Bryan Hansel, chief revenue officer at regenerative agriculture company Holganix, told Fortune.

-“This is heart-wrenching for farmers to decide, do I lose money, or do I cut fertilizer, or, like, what do I do?” he said.
+“This is heart-wrenching for farmers to decide, ‘Do I lose money?
+Or do I cut fertilizer?
+Or, like, what do I do?’” he said.

 To reduce farmers’ demand on fertilizer, one of the best options may be regenerative farming, said Hansel, whose company sells a product, Bio 800+, which helps build up the microbiome of topsoil.